 - A former CFO of a publicly-traded company in connection with various accounting-related inquiries.

-- A bond trader in connection with criminal enforcement action related to the client’s trading conduct.
+- Multiple bond traders in connection with criminal and civil enforcement actions related to trading conduct.

 Ms. Kellert holds a B.A. in history and philosophy from Yale University, graduating cum laude and with distinction in both majors.
 She received her J.D. from Georgetown University Law Center.